 3 .
 Swimming

 Swimming is the perfect low impact exercise that is gentle on the spine and back.
 As the water supports your weight, you’ll experience less stress on your spine and joints, improving your range of motion.
 When you are swimming, it’s essential to avoid any movements that result in a shear force across your lower back.
 To avoid doing so, you could consider working with a swimming coach to improve your stroke.
-You could also try using a snorkel and a mask, this way you won’t need to arch your back when coming up to take a breath.
+You could also try using a swim snorkel, so that you won’t need to arch your back to come up to take a breath.
 As with any restorative exercise, take it easy and listen to your body.

 4. Tai Chi